goastian/midori-desktop/browser/components/places/docs/architecture-overview.rst

 Backend
 -------

-Because any bookmark operation done by the user in the frontend is undo-able, Firefox usually doesn’t directly invoke the Bookmarks / History API, it instead goes through a wrapper called PlacesTransactions.jsm.
+Because any bookmark operation done by the user in the frontend is undo-able, Firefox usually doesn’t directly invoke the Bookmarks / History API, it instead goes through a wrapper called PlacesTransactions.

 The scope of this module is to translate requests for bookmark changes into operation descriptors, and store them in a log.
 When a bookmark has been modified by the user, PlacesTransactions stores the previous state of it in the log; that state can be restored if the user picks Undo (or CTRL+Z) in the Library window.
 This prevents data loss in case the user removes bookmarks inadvertently.